-- 12. The Regional District may require the applicant to submit a landscaping plan prepared by a landscape architect or equivalent designer which meets the British Columbia Landscape Standard and satisfies the following objectives: - a) To use a variety of drought tolerant deciduous and evergreen native plant species that are best suited to the site specific growing conditions; - b) To minimize water consumption through means such as micro-irrigation and xeriscaping; - c) To promote compatibility with surrounding residential uses; - d) To improve the aesthetic appeal of the development; - e) To assist in the safe movement of pedestrians throughout the site; - f) To reduce the amount of impervious surfaces on the site; - g) To shade the proposed development from the summer sun; - h) To complement the development and surrounding uses; and/or, - i) To establish or enhance habitat values on the development site where appropriate. - 13.
-The landscaping plan must be drawn to scale and show the type, size, and location of proposed landscaping and shall be submitted with the development permit application. - 14.
-To provide separation between residential and non-residential uses, a continuous landscaped buffer area of at least 2.0 metres in width along the inside of all property lines, excluding access points, adjacent to all residential zoned property should be provided.
+- (D) To improve the aesthetic appeal of the development; - (E) To assist in the safe movement of pedestrians throughout the site; - (F) To reduce the amount of impervious surfaces on the site; - (G) To shade the proposed development from the summer sun; - (H) To complement the development and surrounding uses; and/or, - (I) To establish or enhance habitat values on the development site where appropriate. - (xiii) The landscaping plan must be drawn to scale and show the type, size, and location of proposed landscaping and shall be submitted with the development permit application. - (xiv) To provide separation between residential and non-residential uses, a continuous landscaped buffer area of at least 2.0 metres in width along the inside of all property lines, excluding access points, adjacent to all residential zoned property should be provided. - (xv) Landscaping should be provided adjacent to all roadways to improve aesthetic appeal, minimize impervious surfaces, and provide a visual screen for all outdoor storage, refuse, parking, loading, and unloading facilities and must also work towards the objectives identified in Guideline 12 above. - (xvi) Garbage and recycling containers shall be screened with landscaping and/or solid gated fencing to a minimum height of 2.0 metres.
+Similarly, utilities, service kiosks, meters, elevator housing, exhaust elements, satellite dishes, etc. shall be screened with fencing, landscaping, or a combination of the two. - (xvii) Buildings and structures should be sited in a manner that minimizes the disturbance of existing native vegetation. - (xviii) Vegetation species used in replanting, restoration, and enhancement shall be selected to suit the local soils; light conditions, and groundwater regime of the site and should be native to the area, and where applicable, selected for erosion control and/or fish and wildlife habitat values. - (xix) All landscaping shall require the following minimum depth of topsoil or amended organic soils on all landscaped areas of a property:

-- 15. Landscaping should be provided adjacent to all roadways to improve aesthetic appeal, minimize impervious surfaces, and provide a visual screen for all outdoor storage, refuse, parking, loading, and unloading facilities and must also work towards the objectives identified in Guideline 12 above. - 16.
-Garbage and recycling containers shall be screened with landscaping and/or solid gated fencing to a minimum height of 2.0 metres.
-Similarly, utilities, service kiosks, meters, elevator housing, exhaust elements, satellite dishes, etc. shall be screened with fencing, landscaping, or a combination of the two. - 17.
-Buildings and structures should be sited in a manner that minimizes the disturbance of existing native vegetation. - 18.
-Vegetation species used in replanting, restoration, and enhancement shall be selected to suit the local soils; light conditions, and groundwater regime of the site and should be native to the area, and where applicable, selected for erosion control and/or fish and wildlife habitat values. - 19.
-All landscaping shall require the following minimum depth of topsoil or amended organic soils on all landscaped areas of a property: - a) Shrubs 45 cm; - b) Groundcover and grass 30 cm; and, - c) Trees 30 cm around and below the root ball. - 20.
-Where irrigation is required to maintain proposed landscaping, it should be designed by an Irrigation Industry Association of British Columbia certified irrigation designer and be installed by an Irrigation Industry Association of British Columbia irrigation contractor or other equivalent to the satisfaction of the Regional District. - 21.
-The Regional District shall require the applicant to submit a landscaping and security deposit equal to the total estimated costs of all materials and labour, as determined by a landscape architect or other similarly qualified person to the satisfaction of the Regional District, to be released upon final inspection by a landscape architect or other similarly qualified person to the satisfaction of the Regional District. - 22.
-Chain link fencing shall be used only when screened by landscaping.
+(A) Shrubs - 45 cm;

+(B) Groundcover and grass - 30 cm; and,

+(C) Trees - 30 cm around and below the root ball.

+- (xx) Where irrigation is required to maintain proposed landscaping, it should be designed by an Irrigation Industry Association of British Columbia certified irrigation designer and be installed by an Irrigation Industry Association of British Columbia irrigation contractor or other equivalent to the satisfaction of the Regional District. - (xxi) The Regional District shall require the applicant to submit a landscaping and security deposit equal to the total estimated costs of all materials and labour, as determined by a landscape architect or other similarly qualified person to the satisfaction of the Regional District, to be released upon final inspection by a landscape architect or other similarly qualified person to the satisfaction of the Regional District. - (xxii) Chain link fencing shall be used only when screened by landscaping.
 Decorative fences are encouraged which complement the materials used for the principle building.